 SNCC's non-hierarchical structure gave women chances to participate in the civil rights movement in ways previously blocked to them.
 However, the deeply embedded sexism of the surrounding culture still seeped into civil rights organizations, including SNCC.
 Although women played pivotal roles as organizers and activists throughout the civil rights movement, men occupied the majority of formal leadership roles in the Southern Christian Leadership Council (SCLC), the NAACP, and CORE.
 Working with SNCC, Black women activists such as Fannie Lou Hamer and Diane Nash became noted activists and leaders within the civil rights movement in the early 1960s.
 Despite this, women within SNCC were often expected to do "women's work" (i.e., housework and secretarial work).
-White women SNCC activists Casey Hayden and Mary King critiqued this reproduction of gendered roles within the civil rights movement in a memo that circulated through SNCC in 1965, titled "Sex and Caste: A Kind of Memo."
+White women SNCC activists Casey Hayden and Mary King critiqued this reproduction of gendered roles within the movement and called for dialogue about sexism within the civil rights movement in a memo that circulated through SNCC in 1965, titled "Sex and Caste: A Kind of Memo."